 These bits are used to select the fixed gain of the amplifier.
-If the Compression is enabled, fixed gain is adjustable from -28dB to 30dB.
-If the Compression is disabled, fixed gain is adjustable from 0dB to 30dB.
+If compression is enabled, fixed gain is adjustable from -28dB to 30dB.
+If compression is disabled, fixed gain is adjustable from 0dB to 30dB.

 AGC CONTROL (Address: 6)